 HAMILTON: Then the bonobos decide they want to chat with people other than Sue.

-Mr. BILL FIELDS (Researcher, Great Ape Trust): Kanzi, this is Jon.
+BILL FIELDS: Kanzi, this is Jon.
 Nyota, are you ready for the visitors to come?

 HAMILTON: That last voice was Bill Fields, a researcher who's joined us in the double wide.
 When everyone finally gets off the phone, Fields tells us another story about Kanzi using language in creative ways.
 It involves a Swedish scientist named Pare Segridall(ph).